dmachard/extensiveautomation-server/README.md

 ### Adding reverse proxy

-Adding a reverse proxy the from of server enables to expose only one tcp port (8080) and to have a tls link between the client and the server.
+Adding a reverse proxy in the front of server enables to expose only one tcp port (8080) and to have a TLS link between the client and the server.
-Also, the default behaviour of the QT client and toolbox is to try to connect on the tcp/8080 port (can be modifed).
+Also, the default behaviour of the QT client and toolbox is to try to connect on the tcp/8080 port with ssl (can be modifed).

 If you want to install a reverse proxy, please to follow this procedure.